Marcoun57/Hackintosh-I5-7500-H270-Sequoia-15.2/README.md

 ## IMPORTANT!!

-Please generate a new SMBIOS, I use MacPro 7.1, as I deleted my serials... with https://github.com/corpnewt/GenSMBIOS
+Please generate a new <a href="https://github.com/corpnewt/GenSMBIOS">SMBIOS</a> , I use MacPro 7.1, as I deleted my serials...

 ## Current status: